BRIDGE CAMPUS FOR GLOBAL IMPACT

 “Where we provide change, native evangelists bring Authenticity.”

 MERCY PARTNERS provides training to church leaders.
-To date, 127 leaders from various backgrounds and denominations have gained insight into the fundamentals of the Christian faith.
+To date, 131 leaders from various backgrounds and denominations have gained insight into the fundamentals of the Christian faith.
 "To denominate" means “to mark” (just like denominations of currency that have different images and values attached to them).
 The Bible does not establish such division among the body of Christ; therefore, many leaders that we have trained refer to themselves as “The tribe of Jesus Christ” and members of the “Church without walls," church of Christ (Romans 16:16).
 In addition to our theological training, we are certified trainers in Community Health Evangelism which empowers villages to discover solutions to overcome obstacles as a connective body.
 Health, hygiene, sanitation, and social and economic issues can be approached and conquered with our training tools.

 "I grew up in exile from Sudan and was taken to Uganda for 5 years after I finished primary school I returned to Sudan before the peace agreement that has now failed.
 My mom passed away due to the bombing and Father took care of me.
 He told me to go to school and I promised my father that I would go to Juba and work to enter school again.
 After I made the promise he left and I began translating in the church.
 Through MERCY PARTNERS training I grew to express the Bible myself.
 I began to pray, meet with the community of Christians, and to learn the scriptures.
 It is by listening that we hear the Word of God.
 God is not dead nor is He blind." - Emmanuel M. T.

 While teaching children about the Bible, Warren and Sharon provided a bridge from the children of the USA to the hearts of children in South Sudan.
-The couple structured Vacation Bible School to connect the dots of compassion.
-Their work blessed church leaders 6,000 miles away while teaching children in their community about the "Tribe of Jesus."
+The couple structured a Vacation Bible School that connects the dots of compassion.
+Their work blessed children 6,000 miles away while teaching children in their community about the "Tribe of Jesus" (the Church).